Safe(r) Spaces Policy

 Campers will never be asked to reveal their gender, information about their bodies, or to “come out.”
 Photos taken at camp will not be shared outside of camp without explicit permission given by caregivers on the waiver.
 Information and stories campers share at camp is confidential unless there are safety concerns.

 Camp celebrates all ways of being family.
 Polycules, queer parents, single parent families, foster families, adoptive families, parents and caregivers who are late, extended family members, etc. However you make up your chosen family – you and your family are welcome here.

 Food and Allergies

 The camp building strives to be a scent-free environment.
 Camp will have options for gluten free, vegetarian and vegan campers.
 Allergies will be accounted for.
-The kitchen camp uses is not free of gluten or allergens typically, but will be during camp.
-Questions or information about food can be directed to our caterer, Stump Kitchen!
+Please ensure you list your dietary restrictions on your application, and bring an epi-pen if needed.

 Names, Pronouns, and Identities

 Campers will be called by the names and pronouns they choose.
 They are welcome to change their names or pronouns at any time during camp.
 Camp is designed with special care for all gender diversity.
 This is a safer space for you if you are transgender, trans, Two-Spirit, a boy, a girl, gender creative, agender, intersex, non-binary, questioning your gender, genderfluid, or any other gender words you use for yourself.
 For our older campers, camp is also a place where you can be open about your sexual identity if you wish to share.

 Our host and supporter, Southminster-Steinhauer United Church, is affirming and inclusive of people of all genders and identities.
 People of all spiritualities, or none, are welcome.
 Camp Dragonfly, however, is a secular camp.